docksal/docksal/docs/README.md

 ## Building

-Before starting you must install the [Learn Theme](https://github.com/matcornic/hugo-theme-learn).
+Before starting, you must install the [Learn Theme](https://github.com/matcornic/hugo-theme-learn).
 This can be done by running `git submodule update` within the local repository.

 Building and previewing docs is done via a docker container.

 Run `make serve` and point your browser to http://localhost:1313 to open the site.

-If you do not have Docker installed natively and are using VirtualBox you can run using the `fin` commmand.
-When accessing you would use the IP address assigned to your VirtualBox machine (ie. http://192.168.64.100:1313).
+If you do not have Docker installed natively and are using VirtualBox, you can run using the `fin` commmand.
+When accessing, you would use the IP address assigned to your VirtualBox machine (i.e., http://192.168.64.100:1313).

 ```bash
 DOCKER="fin docker" make serve